Luis Durán

 Luis Edmundo Durán Riquelme (born 2 June 1979) is a Chilean former professional footballer who played as a defender.

-Career
+Club career

 Born in Valdivia, Chile, he began his career playing for Deportes Linares in the Primera B de Chile in 1998.
 He stayed in the Chilean football until 2006, when he moved to Indonesia and joined Mitra Kukar in the Divisi Satu.
 In 2009 he joined Persita Tangerang in the Divisi Utama, staying at the club until 2016.

 Following his retirement, he developed a coaching career in Persita Tangerang at youth level.